denix666/xget/README.md

 ### BitTorrent

-Pass a `.torrent` file path as the argument.
+Pass a `.torrent` file path or a `magnet:` link as the argument.
 The downloader operates in **outbound-only** mode:

 - Announces `port=0` to trackers (no incoming connections)
 - Never opens a listening socket
+- DHT works in passive mode — queries other nodes but does not accept incoming requests
 - Does not seed after download completes

 This makes it safe to use on networks where torrent servers are not allowed.

-Supported tracker protocols: HTTP, HTTPS, UDP (BEP 15).
+**Peer discovery:** HTTP/HTTPS trackers, UDP trackers (BEP 15), DHT (BEP 5).

+**Magnet links:** peers are found via trackers (if present in the link) and DHT.
+Torrent metadata is fetched from peers using the extension protocol (BEP 10) and metadata exchange (BEP 9).

 ## Options